apache/zeppelin/docs/security/notebook_authorization.md

 ---
 layout: page
 title: "Notebook Authorization in Apache Zeppelin"
 description: "This page will guide you how you can set the permission for Zeppelin notebooks.
-We assume that there is an Shiro authentication component that associates a user string and a set of group strings with every NotebookSocket."
+This document assumes that Apache Shiro authentication was set up."
 group: security
 ---
 <!--